mui/material-ui/docs/src/pages/careers/react-engineer-x-grid.md

 # React Engineer - xGrid

-<p class="description">You will strengthen the data grid team, build new ambitious complex features, work on strategic problems, and help grow the adoption.</p>
+<p class="description">You will strengthen the Data Grid team, build ambitious and complex new features, work on strategic problems, and help grow adoption.</p>

 ## Details of the Role